-In the spring of 1954, Marjorie Mills of WBZ-Boston radio invited Chester Grady and John Creighton of Hampton, New Hampshire onto her show to talk about cooking.
-Dubbed by Mills the “inspired Comrades in Cuisine,” the foodies shared their recipes for crustless pecan pie and bacon-wrapped chicken, and, in true New England style, they recommended that cooks use grated cheese to punch up their favorite johnnycake recipes.
+In the spring of 1954, Chester Grady and John Creighton of Hampton, New Hampshire appeared on the Marjorie Mills WBZ-Boston radio show to talk about cooking.
+Dubbed by Mills the “inspired Comrades in Cuisine,” the foodies shared their recipes for crustless pecan pie and bacon-wrapped chicken, and, in true New England style, recommended that cooks use grated cheese to punch up their favorite johnnycake recipes.
 Today we call these vintage dishes “comfort foods,” but in the ‘50s they were just delectable eating.

 Crustless Pecan Pie